temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 1. An Activity function.
 2. A Workflow function.
 3. A Worker to host the Activity and Workflow code.
-4. A frontend to start the Workflow.
+4. Some way to start the Workflow.

 </details>